Sustainable Camping Habits For the Outdoors

-- Use an established fire ring if there is one present.
+- Use an established fire ring if there’s one present.

-- If there’s not one, choose a spot at least 15 feet away from your tent, trees, or anything flammable.
+- If there’s not an established ring, choose a spot at least 15 feet away from your tent, trees, or anything flammable.

 - Gather stones and build a small ring to contain the fire and shield it from wind.

 - Purchase or collect wood locally.
 Do not transport wood long distances (50 miles from the source is a good rule of thumb).

 - Check regulations on wood collection and use only dead and down wood, collected away from your campsite and no bigger than the size of your forearm.
 And collect a diversity of wood – softwoods ignite easily, hardwoods burn longer.

 - Never leave a fire unattended and make sure it’s properly extinguished – burn all wood and coals to ash and scatter the cool ashes before you leave.